 Promotion (brochure and website from us, posters, social media etc from you)

 Don’t be too despondent if they say no, try again somewhere else.

 Think of good places – pubs, cafes, library, village halls, local shop windows etc.

-Click here to read about a NOS Membership
+Click here to read about a NROS Membership